djlad/gotainer/README.md

   gotainer.Register[Client](container, NewClient(container))
   // register a driver that will Get its dependencies.
   // explicitly passing the type to register to is unnecessary since
   // the type will be inferred by default.
-But, I'll add the generic paramater for clarity.
+But, I'll add the generic parameter for clarity.
   // If I was registering to an interface, then I'd have to specify the interface as a parameter gotainer.Register[Driver](container, NewDriver(container)) return container